 What are Rapid Cyberattacks?
 [Jump to Video]

 There are three key traits of a rapid cyberattack:

 - Fast: Rapid cyberattacks, spread through the enterprise in minutes, leaving very little time to react leaving defenders are completely reliant on prevention and recovery.

 - Automated: These attacks are automated with NO human interaction needed.
-The malware moves from machine to machine using an automated sets of traversal techniques
+The malware moves from machine to machine using automated sets of traversal techniques.

 - Disruptive: Intentional operational disruption via destruction and encryption of systems